Devotional – Where is your Compassion

 But his greatest character in my opinion was the compassion He had towards people.

-Encounters of Compassion
+The Challenge of Modern Compassion

 Are We Too Busy?